Corionis/ELS/artifacts/document/ideas.md

  1. Iterate through libraries
  2. Walk each source library comparing against target
  3. If a volmunger.json file exists on source "I Win" logic is triggered
- 4. Reverse "Provider" and "Subscriber" sides and repeat for a bi-directional monge.
+ 4. Reverse "Provider" and "Subscriber" sides and repeat for a bi-directional munge.

 ---